 **A note about retrofitting your ORGS, JKS, or other aftermarket track bar with our Super-Durometer bushings mentioned above: Many factory and aftermarket track bars come with rubber press-fit cartridge-style bushings installed, rather than the easily-replaceable method of using two poly bushing halves, inserted from each side of the end loop, and then sliding the included steel sleeve inside the bushings.
 If you have the rubber-cartridge style bushings, then you cannot use the Super-Durometer 72D bushings without first removing that rubber cartridge bushing completely from your bar.
 If you have one of these bars, then please order up KOR-1189-S kit INSTEAD, which includes the thick steel sleeves.

-Note 2: On some factory track bars, this kit is compatible with the UPPER bushings, but not the lower bushing.
+Note 2: On some factory track bars (such as the JK Wrangler), this kit is compatible with the UPPER bushings, but not the lower bushing.
 If your upper and lower track bar bushings do not match in size, either install our SuperDurometer bushings ONLY on the frame side, or upgrade to a nice beefy JKS track bar at the same time, so you can run the SuperDurometer bushings on the frame AND the axle side.